Vapoor/stardust-music-player/README.md

 ## Troubleshooting

-### "osu!
-Songs folder not found"
-- Ensure osu! is installed in the standard location (`%LOCALAPPDATA%/osu!/`)
-- Check that the Songs folder exists and contains beatmap folders
-- **osu!Lazer is not supported for now**

 ### "FMOD not available" or no audio
 - Download and properly install FMOD as described in the installation steps
 - Ensure `fmod.dll` is in the same directory as the executable